thatwonguy/database_and_api_implementation/README.md

 With this modification you can save the data in a database and allow the end user access to the data via an API instead of direct access to the database.

 3. `api_example_sqlite` is a folder that uses sqlite and fastapi, bringing examples 1 and 2 together as a rough example.
-Modify as you see fit for your use-case.
+     - the api created only has `post` and `get` functionality and adding additional functionalities (deletion of data rows) can be added and incorporated.
+Modify as you see fit for your use-case!